 Hop It is ideal for visitors looking to plan their day their own way.
 There’s a timetable and extensive stop list from which to craft an itinerary.

 The journey begins at the Grand Hyatt Hotel in Melbourne’s CBD at 9.10am and then stops at Lilydale station at 9.50am.
 Further stops are at Yarra Valley Chocolaterie, Yering Station, The Taphouse, Punt Road Wines, Domaine Chandon and Healesville, among others.
 The final pick-up time is 4.33pm from Rochford Wines.

 The current timetable focuses on the region’s larger producers, but in a few weeks’ time a new timetable will be launched servicing boutique wineries such as Pimpernel Vineyards, Boat O’Craigo and Medhurst Wines,.

 Pick-up from Melbourne or Lilydale station is $59.95 on Thursday and Friday, and $69.95 on Saturday and Sunday.
-Two 11-seat Toyota vans run the route and there’s room for each guest to bring a small carry-on bag and space for wine purchases as you go.
+An 11-seat Toyota van runs the route and there’s room for each guest to bring a small carry-on bag and space for wine purchases as you go.